Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-laybFj6QKzA.md

 ### Transcript

-> i know some vr related commands in console is the game getting vr well there's no plans for vr at this stage and satisfactory
+> I know some vr related commands in console is the game getting vr well there's no plans for vr at this stage and satisfactory